-Category Column/Field Description Linking The option identifying how your software package links to the OSS or third-party component libraries.
-This method can affect license priority and obligations.
-Not linked-The software package uses no links to the component libraries.
-Statically linked-The component libraries are included in the software materials and thus linked statically.
-Dynamically linked-The component libraries are brought in at runtime.
-Unknown-The type of linking is unknown.
-Modified The option indicating whether code from the OSS or third-party package has been modified for use by your organization.
-The value can be Yes , No , or Unknown .
-Encryption The option indicating whether the component provides the encryption capabilities used in the product.
-Encryption can affect export controls.
-The value can be Yes , No , or Unknown .
-Notes tab ab provides information about the automated and manual analysis of s it relates to an inventory item.
-Detection Notes System notes that can specify the following: The automated detection technique that was used to locate the component License information in the case that the license has changed from one version to another or if the component has multiple licenses Attributes extracted from a POM or manifest file containing project and configuration details Audit Notes Any notes added to the inventory item by the auditor or reviewer, based on findings during the analysis.
+Category Column/Field Description Notes tab ovides information about the automated and manual analysis of lates to an inventory item.
+Detection Notes System notes that can specify the following: • The automated detection technique that was used to locate the component • License information in the case that the license has changed from one version to another or if the component has multiple licenses Attributes extracted from a POM or manifest file containing project and configuration details Audit Notes Any notes added to the inventory item by the auditor or reviewer, based on findings during the analysis.
 You can edit these notes as needed from this pane when editing an existing inventory item or creating a new one.
 See Viewing and Updating Detection and Auditing Notes in the Analysis Workbench.